pbridd/lzrw1-compression-core/README.md

 # lzrw1-compression-core
 This is the repository for a verilog version of the lzrw1 compression core.
 The goal of this project was to make both a compressor and decompressor core that uses the LZRW1 compression algorithm.
-The long-term goal is to integrate both the cores into a single module and test them in a feedthrough fashion.
+We also managed to integrate both the cores into a single module(combined_top.sv) and test them in a feedthrough fashion with the top-level testbench.

 The project is loosely based on the VHDL compressor found at http://opencores.org/project,lzrw1-compressor-core.
 However, it was designed from scratch.